jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Marilith.md

 RacialMods: +8 Perception
 Languages: Abyssal, Celestial, Draconic; telepathy 100 ft.
 SQ:
+SpecialAbilities:
+  Crushing Coils (Ex): >
-SpecialAbilities: Crushing Coils (Ex) A creature that takes damage from a marilith's constrict attack must succeed on a DC 25 Fortitude save or lose consciousness for 1d8 rounds.
+    A creature that takes damage from a marilith's constrict attack must succeed on a DC 25 Fortitude save or lose consciousness for 1d8 rounds.
 The save DC is Strength-based.
+  Infuse Weapon (Su): >
-Infuse Weapon (Su) Any weapon a marilith wields gains a +1 enhancement bonus to attack and damage, and strikes as if it were a chaotic and evil cold iron weapon (in addition to retaining the qualities of its actual composition).
-Multiweapon Mastery (Ex) A marilith never takes penalties to her attack roll when fighting with multiple weapons.
+    Any weapon a marilith wields gains a +1 enhancement bonus to attack and damage, and strikes as if it were a chaotic and evil cold iron weapon (in addition to retaining the qualities of its actual composition).
+  Multiweapon Mastery (Ex): >
+    A marilith never takes penalties to her attack roll when fighting with multiple weapons.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: